gammu/gammu/docs/develop/python/gammu.rst

       GetCategoryStatus(Type)

       Reads category status (number of used entries) from phone.
-      @param Type: Type of category to read, one of 'ToDo', 'Phonebook'
+      :param Type: Type of category to read, one of 'ToDo', 'Phonebook'
-      @type Type: string
+      :type Type: string
-      @return: Hash containing information about category status (Used)
+      :return: Hash containing information about category status (Used)
-      @rtype: hash
+      :rtype: hash

    .. attribute:: StateMachine.GetConfig